stjude-dnb-binfcore/sc-epigenie/analyses/10x-multiome-vs-scRNAseq-scATAC-seq.md

 A workaround is to combine a standalone whole-cell scRNA-seq experiment with a standalone (single-nuclei) ATAC-seq experiment by dividing the sample for two separate analyses.

-## 10x Multiome versus standalone scATAC-seq
+## 10x Genomics Multiome versus standalone scATAC-seq
 Compared to standalone scATAC-seq, 10x Multiome is currently outperformed in terms of sensitivity and library complexity.
 In a systematic benchmark study on peripheral blood mononuclear cells (De Rop et al., 2023), 10x Multiome produced half the unique fragment peaks as the most advanced 10x Single Cell ATAC protocol.

 The study reports that 10x Multiome results in additional costs while it is less sensitive and efficient in sequencing that standalone scATAC-seq.
 This has to be taken into account in designs for which scATAC-seq is the primary focus of a study.
 For these designs, 10x Genomics Single Cell ATAC may be the preferred option.

-# 10x Multiome: A Guide to research questions, pipeline design, and analyses modules
+# 10x Genomics Multiome: A Guide to research questions, pipeline design, and analyses modules

 ## Aim